 Doctoral College will develop and maintain systems and practices to instil Ethical practices and professional behaviours to ensure students progress with aim to successfully complete their studies and attract global employers.
 This will include events to demonstrate and embed behavioural traits of highly successful students, supervisors, assessors and examiners.
-Under the leadership of UWS Academy and the University Ethics Committee, Doctoral College will help develop training programmes to address ethical challenges across discipline-specific and interdisciplinary research.
+The Doctoral College will help develop training programmes to address ethical challenges across discipline-specific and interdisciplinary research.